 \subsection{The Cloud Training Environment (Untrusted or Semi-Trusted)}

 This environment provides elastic compute and storage capabilities for training.
 Under this architecture, all training is on non-sensitive latent vectors.
-All standard ML frameworks (PyTorch, TensorFlow, JAX, SciKit-Learn, etc.) expect vector or tensor inputs.
+All standard ML frameworks (PyTorch, TensorFlow, JAX, scikit-learn, etc.) expect vector or tensor inputs.
 Therefore, all these frameworks and training systems operate normally when ingesting the latent vectors for training.
 Since this environment is only ever exposed to non-invertible latent vectors, there is no exposure to sensitive gradients.
-This, in turn, means there is no risk of gradient-based inversion attacks \cite{zhu2019deepleakagegradients}, eliminating the need for implementing DP-SGD, fine-tuning $\epsilon$ and $\delta$ values, and tracking privacy budgets.\\ In this environment, latent vectors can also be stored for periodic model retraining.
+This, in turn, means there is no risk of gradient-based inversion attacks \cite{zhu2019deepleakagegradients}, eliminating the need to implement DP-SGD, fine-tune $\epsilon$ and $\delta$ values, and track privacy budgets.\\ In this environment, latent vectors can also be stored for periodic model retraining.
 The recommended mode for storing latent vectors is a vectorDB solution (e.g., Milvus, Pinecone, Qdrant, or the pgvector plugin for PostgreSQL databases).
-However, as vectors can be batched together into matrices, latent vectors can be stored in any database solution amenable to the storage of array-like data.
-Some ML training or deployment solutions, such as Amazon SageMaker, require model inputs to be staged in blob storage, such as Amazon S3, prior to model ingestion, which is also possible.
+However, because vectors can be batched into matrices, latent vectors can be stored in any database solution that supports array-like data.
+Some ML training or deployment solutions, such as Amazon SageMaker, require model inputs to be staged in blob storage, such as Amazon S3, prior to model ingestion.
 Since any storage in this environment contains only irreversibly anonymized latent vectors, these artifacts contain no PII, identifiers, or reconstruction pathways.
-Therefore, any storage of latent vectors for operational necessity or convenience creates no risk of sensitive data exposure.\\ The training environment may also host a model registry that stores trained models and versioned artifacts.
+Therefore, any storage of latent vectors for operational necessity or convenience creates no risk of sensitive data exposure.

+The training environment may also host a model registry that stores trained models and versioned artifacts.
 Again, these do not create any risk of data exposure, as these models have never been exposed to any sensitive data or gradients over sensitive data.
 These models operate purely on ICA latent input vectors and therefore cannot contain any sensitive internal representations tied to sensitive data or their distributions.